Hoop Pines, Bald Hills

-The Hoop Pines are a heritage-listed pair of trees at 34 Strathpine Road, Bald Hills, City of Brisbane, Queensland, Australia.
+The Hoop Pines are a heritage-listed pair of Araucaria cunninghamii trees at 34 Strathpine Road, Bald Hills, City of Brisbane, Queensland, Australia.
 They were added to the Queensland Heritage Register on 22 February 2002.

 History

 The two mature Hoop Pines situated in front of the Administration Building of St Paul's Anglican School, Bald Hills, are believed to mark the location of the original Stewart Farmhouse at Bald Hills.
 The Stewart family, along with their relatives the Duncans, were the earliest non-indigenous settlers in the Bald Hills area (known to Aboriginal people as Wyampa) and later established one of the district's most successful dairy farms.
 The taller of the Hoop Pines may be remnant old growth vegetation, approximately 190 years old.
-The smaller Hoop Pine may be approximately 140 years old - either planted or a seedling from the older tree.
+The smaller Hoop Pine may be approximately 140 years old – either planted or a seedling from the older tree.